dotnet/workload-versions/src/Microsoft.NET.Workloads/README.md

 ## .NET SDK Workload Versions manifest

-This package contains the version information for .NET SDK Workloads.
+This package contains .NET SDK Workloads version {SDKWVersion}.
+This package is not meant to be directly referenced but instead used with the .NET SDK CLI.